claraduboisr/claradubois.github.io/README.md

 # claraduboisr.github.io
-This is where I will host my deployed webpages developed at University of Michigan
+This is where I will host my deployed webpages